keboola/website/index.md

   - link: ''
     pictogram: ''
     icotype: blue
-    title: ''
+    title: Companies just getting started on their data journey.
-    desc: 'If you want to build a data driven team and data infrastructure that will scale your business to the next level, Keboola’s all-in-one integrated platform will set you up for business growth.
-Organisations ready to unlock data flow between business and IT to access insights in real time. '
+    desc: If you want to build a data driven team and data infrastructure that will scale your business to the next level, Keboola’s all-in-one integrated platform will set you up for business growth.
   - link: ''
     pictogram: ''
     icotype: blueright